isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is too complex (and also pretty long).
 How would you know if all possible alternatives have been correctly handled?
-Yes, it break other rules also.
+Yes, it breaks other rules also.

 We can refactor: